TABLETS and ORAL SOLUTION

 best for you.

 Kaletra has not been shown to reduce the chance of transmitting HIV to a sexual partner.
-You must continue to use safe sexual
+Therefore, you must continue to use

 Kaletra is available only with a doctor's prescription.